zigzag-linux/zigzag/README.md

 ## Project Goals

 - **Stability** - Provide stable desktop for software development and other professional work.
-This is the main reason this project bases on OpenSUSE Leap, which has a traditional release cycle.
+This is the main reason this project bases on openSUSE Leap, which has a traditional release cycle.
 While rolling releases are great, they also by definition bring a lot of continuous changes to the system.
 When it comes to getting things done, we want to have as few surprises as possible.
 - **Refined Defaults** - Sensible configuration should be shipped with the default image.
 If new feature is added it should come pre-configured, so the after-install chores are kept to minimum.
 When possible single solution is chosen (e.g. KDE Plasma for desktop) in order not to maintain multiple configurations.
 - **Container-first Workflow** - The system is meant to work as a host to running containerized apps.
 Most of the desktop apps are installed via Flatpak.
 Docker-compatible runtime (podman) comes pre-installed.
 While the host runs on battle tested packages, new SDKs and cli tools can be used with the use of [toolbox](https://github.com/kubic-project/microos-toolbox) that ships by default.
-- **Limited Scope** - This is a respin of OpenSUSE Leap.
+- **Limited Scope** - This is a respin of openSUSE Leap.
 The project does not pretend to be a separate distribution.
 It strives to be as easy to maintain as possible, with minimal development effort.
 When possible the focus is on configuration of available upstream-provided solutions.

 ## Install